BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 val insetsWrapper = windowInsets.createWrapper(window)
 // You can also create it through the from method. val insetsWrapper = WindowInsetsWrapper.from(windowInsets, window)
-// Get the insets of the display cutout screens. val displayCutout = insetsWrapper.displayCutout
+// Get the insets of the cutout displays. val displayCutout = insetsWrapper.displayCutout
 ```